eyeware/cookiecutter-cpp/{{cookiecutter.project_slug}}/README.rst

 Python & C++ develop mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Python packaging tools (distutils_, setuptools_) has a *special* instalation
+Python packaging tools (distutils_, setuptools_) have a *special* installation
 mode, provinding means for python scripts to import the package, but it does
-not copy the python files into the instalation directory, instead creates a
+not copy the python files into the installation directory, instead creates a
 link, allowing the developer to edit the source code in its original location.
 This feature is usefull for TDD, while editing code and testing, allowing for
 the test tools and scripts for import the code under development in a seamless